The top of the West Coast

-While mining the most rugged terrain imagineable, Coasters developed an engineering project on the Denniston Incline that was dubbed the "8th Wonder of the World" for its sheer inventiveness.
-We think it led to the invention of the roller coaster.
 The region is well known for its rich coal mining history in addition to its abundant unique natural attractions and its warm, mild weather.
-Nowadays you can see if you have what it took to be a miner at the underground Denniston Mining Experience.
-Or take advantage of the weather while visiting the Oparara limestone arches in Karamea and Kahurangi National Park or experiencing the noisy bluster of the seal colony at Cape Foulwind near Westport.
+Take advantage of the weather while visiting the Oparara limestone arches in Karamea and Kahurangi National Park, experiencing the noisy bluster of the seal colony at Cape Foulwind, or the beauty of Carters Beach near Westport.

-The Northern West Coast includes Karamea, Little Wanganui, Seddonville, Mokihinui, Hector, Ngakawau, Granity, Waimangaroa, the Denniston Plateau and Westport with Cape Foulwind, Tauranga Bay and The Buller Gorge.
+The Northern West Coast includes areas such as Karamea, Little Wanganui, Seddonville, Mokihinui, Hector, Ngakawau, Granity, Waimangaroa, the Denniston Plateau and Westport with Cape Foulwind, Tauranga Bay, Carters Beach and The Buller Gorge.